A Thousand Years of Benin Bronzes

 Handelsblatt vom 10.8.2007 - Erinnerung, in Bronze gegossen.
 Zur Ausstellung im Wiener Völkerkundemuseum und zum Auktionsmarkt mit "explodierenden" Preisen.

-Spot im Jazzradio
+Spot at Jazzradio

 Overview